 In reality, building your very own wedding website is the perfect way of keeping your guests up to date, sharing information with everyone in one go, and staying organized.
 It puts everything in one place, makes your life easier, and is a fun way of documenting your special day.

 Luckily, creating a wedding website is totally something you can do with your feet up at the end of the day – it’s super easy, and we’re here to walk you through each step.
-You don’t need tech skills or a ton of time, so if you’re wondering how to get started, you’re in luck – with our step-by-step guide, you’ll have your wedding website live in no time!
+You don’t need tech skills or a ton of time, especially if you use a website builder, so if you’re wondering how to get started, you’re in luck – with our step-by-step guide, you’ll have your wedding website live in no time!

 Instead of having to rely on a web designer or give yourself headaches over code, you can use a website builder to create your wedding website.
 This is a quick and easy way of making a website – and better still, many builders come with free plans and trials.